ei-roslyakov/get_bill_data/README.md

 ```
 #### this command will add a new column for each project with date and amount

+### !!!
+Make sure that you have created a report file with projects and account ids (you can copy the template file), this file uses as source data.

 ### Script arguments
 | Name         | Description                                       | Default    |
 |--------------|---------------------------------------------------|------------|